AlliannaPatricia/EDM-Portfolio/Midterm Lab Task 2/README.md

 # Midterm Lab Task 2 - Data Cleaning and Transformation using POWER QUERY
-In this lab, Company X wants to find useful information from the UncleanedDSJobs.csv file, which comes from a job posting site on Kaggle.
-There are many columns in the dataset, but we will focus only on the important ones to answer specific questions.
-The goal is to clean and analyze the data to find patterns and gain helpful insights about job postings.
+In this lab, I worked on cleaning and organizing a messy dataset using Excel's Power Query.
+The dataset, Uncleaned_DS_Jobs.csv, was taken from a job posting site on Kaggle.
+The goal was to extract useful insights by performing data cleaning and transformation tasks.